anet-be/lua-yottadb/README.md

 * YottaDB 1.34 or later.
 * Lua 5.1 or greater.
 The Makefile will use your system's Lua version by default.
 To override this, run `make lua=/path/to/lua`.
-  * Lua-yottadb has been built and tested with every major Lua version from 5.1 onward ([MLua](https://github.com/anet-be/mlua) does this with `make testall`)
+  * Lua-yottadb gets automatically tested against every major Lua version from 5.1 onward using its github actions [workflow here](.github/workflows/automation.yml).

 If more specifics are needed, build the bindings by running `make ydb_dist=/path/to/YDB/install` where */path/to/YDB/install* is the path to your installation of YottaDB that contains its header and shared library files.